 Diploid cells are generally considered more robust than haploid cells.
-If stochastic variation in the number of key molecules causes gene expression noises, doubling their numbers ought to reduce the noises by 2, as argued by Schroedinger in 1944 [71].
-Yeast protein expression noises in G1 phase are much lower in diploids than that of haploid cells [72], indicating that protein expressions are indeed more robust in diploid cells than in haploid cells.
+If stochastic variation in the number of key molecules causes gene expression noises, doubling their numbers ought to reduce the noises by 2, as argued by Schroedinger in 1944 {Schroedinger, 1944 #2414}.
+Yeast protein expression noises in G1 phase are much lower in diploids than that of haploid cells {Di Talia, 2007 #2408}, indicating that protein expressions are indeed more robust in diploid cells than in haploid cells.
 For a given set of measured lifespans of N cells (), the likelihood function is Lm0, Gt=i=1Nm0 eGt+ m0G1-eGt.
 Using maximum likelihood estimation (MLE) and likelihood ratio test, we compared the Gompertz parameters of diploid BY4743 with its haploid counterpart BY4741 and BY4742.
 We found that MLE of G=0.079 in the diploid strain and MLE of G=0.065 in haploid counterparts, and the difference is significant at p=3.6×10-10.
 Hence, more robust diploid cells age faster than less robust haploid cells.

 3.5.2.
 Morphology robustness is correlated with RLS.

 Yeast deletion mutation with known effects on morphology is available at the Saccharomyces cerevisiae Morphological Database (SCMD, http://scmd.gi.k.u-tokyo.ac.jp/).
-SCMD provides a list of 501 morphological parameters in four groups: cell shapes, bud sizes, nucleus locations, and actin localizations [73].
+SCMD provides a list of 501 morphological parameters in four groups: cell shapes, bud sizes, nucleus locations, and actin localizations {Ohya, 2005 #534}.
 Three Spelman students in PI’s lab, Ms. K. Matheson, O. Morrison, and R. Levy, calculated the coefficient of variation (CV) of the normalized 501 parameters for each yeast gene, which describes the unmasked morphological plasticity when the wildtype gene is removed and is therefore a proxy of morphological robustness for the wildtype gene function.
 This measure of morphological robustness was found to be negatively correlated with RLS (R2=0.034, p=1.3×10-5), indicating that large morphological variance corresponds to short RLS.
-This finding is consistent with the known role of morphology in the asymmetric partition of damaged proteins during mitosis [74].
-Although active transport is involved[75], mitotic asymmetry can be sufficiently achieved by the slow diffusion of large aggregates, geometry of the mother and daughter cells, and the narrowness of the passage between them [74].
-The RLS data used by the students contain RLS for 564 genes measured by the Kaeberlein group [76].
+This finding is consistent with the known role of morphology in the asymmetric partition of damaged proteins during mitosis {Zhou, 2011 #1157}.
+Although active transport is involved{Liu, 2010 #958}, mitotic asymmetry can be sufficiently achieved by the slow diffusion of large aggregates, geometry of the mother and daughter cells, and the narrowness of the passage between them {Zhou, 2011 #1157}.
+The RLS data used by the students contain RLS for 564 genes measured by the Kaeberlein group {Managbanag, 2008 #563}.

 3.5.3.
 Inactivation of Hsp90 leads to smaller G in two yeast strains.